-As at 31 December 2013, employment in the PZU Group in FTEs was 11.2k and was 2.9% lower than a year earlier.
+As at 31 December 2013, the PZU Group's headcount in FTEs was 11.2 thousand and was 2.9% lower than a year earlier.

-The majority of employees in PZU and PZU Życie were women.
+Most employees in PZU and PZU Życie are women.
 At the end of 2013, they represented 63.7% of the total number of employees in these companies.
 The proportion of women in the employment structure has slowly declined in recent years.
-99.2% of employees had degrees or secondary education, whereby 75.5% had degrees.
+99.2% of employees had degrees or secondary education, and 75.5% had degrees.
 The share of employees with degrees increased significantly compared to 2011.
-However, the age structure of employees was stable and, in December, 69.2% of the employees of both companies were aged up to 44 years.
+However, the age structure of employees was stable and, in December 2013, 69.2% of the employees of both companies were aged up to 44 years.